 Jan 7, 2010 The Houston Chronicle

 Since its founding in the mid 1990s, Alliance for Downtown New York has long been one of the world's leading business improvement districts.
 This non-profit organization has presided over the reinvention of New York's historic Financial District as a thriving 24-hour live/work district, while retaining a respectable share of the city's financial services sector.
-Opinion
+Blog Post

 Sep 30, 2009 By